 While Genevey and his family are based in Budapest, the pilot is truly a man of the world.
-He grew up in Guadeloupe and started aerobatics with model airplanes.
+He grew up in Guadeloupe, where his childhood interest in flying came as a surprise to his family, who had never been involved with aviation.
+So Genevey started aerobatics with model planes.
 He then moved to France for his engineering degree, and to the USA, earning a Master of Science in Mechanical Engineering from Virginia Tech university.
 As a mechanical engineer, he collaborated on rocket engines for use by the European Space Agency.
-Concurrently, he acquired his commercial pilot's license and joined Air France, where he is a first officer.
+Concurrently, he acquired his Commercial Pilot's Licence, eventually joining Air France, where he is a first officer.